- Ocular Health Section

 Each year there is a specific theme.
 Three winners are designated by experts who deliberate confidentially and objectively, and are invited by Théa to present their clinical case at the Théa symposium which is organised alongside the congress.

-Set up by Théa in 2015, the Eye Nutrition Meeting is a benchmark training course in nutrition for European ophthalmologists, aiming to introduce them to the latest research and findings on nutrition in age-related macular degeneration.
+Set up by Théa in 2015, the Eye Retina Meeting is a benchmark training course in nutrition for European ophthalmologists, aiming to introduce them to the latest research and findings on nutrition in age-related macular degeneration.

 Théa has joined forces with the University of Auvergne to provide the ophthalmology department of the Gabriel-Montpied teaching hospital in Clermont-Ferrand, with an ultra-modern surgery training tool.